Do you ever wonder how your child learns about and experiences the world?

 How You Can Help

 If you might like to participate in a study with your child, either now or in the future, please click here to add your family's information to our Participant Registry.
 Enrolling in the registry does not obligate you to participate in a study, it simply allows us to let you know when there is a study in your child's age range.
-If the study sounds like something you would be interested in participating in, we will arrange a time for you and your child to come to the Laboratories of Cognitive Neuroscience.
+If the study sounds like something you would be interested in participating in, we will arrange a time for you and your child to come to the LCN in Boston, MA.

 Please visit the Parents' Corner section of our website or give us a call!